hm-lang/core/proposals/README.md

 myFunction(Array[3])    # passed as readonly reference
 ```

-You can switch to passing by value by coercing a new type:
+You can switch to passing by value by constructing a new temporary:

 ```
 Array; int = [0, 1, 2, 3, 4]